sjmelia/regexbot/README.md

 -----

 1. Create a [new bot user](https://my.slack.com/services/new/bot) to get a slack api token.
-2. `cp config.js.example config.js`
+2. `cp config.js.example src/config.js`
-3. Edit `config.js` to have your slack api token and selected regexes.
+3. Edit `src/config.js` to have your slack api token and selected regexes.
+4. `npm start`
+5. Try it out on a slack channel!

 Matching
 --------